 |ServiceNav||ARTIS.NET||Requesting ticket information based on the ticket number :

 Retrieving the list of companies

-In ARTIS.NET, each site is linked to a client.
-Each client has one or more sites.
+In ARTIS.NET each site is attached to a customer.
+Each customer has one or more sites.

-In order for a ticket to be added to an organization's equipment (company or site) through ServiceNav, ARTIS.NET needs to be provided with the company identifier as well as the site identifier.
+In order for a ticket to be added to an organization's equipment (company or site) through ServiceNav, ARTIS.NET needs to be provided with the company ID and the site ID.

-The CRM link between a ServiceNav organization and ARTIS.NET must register both the client and the corresponding site in ARTIS.NET.
+The CRM link between a ServiceNav organization and ARTIS.NET must register both the customer and the corresponding site in ARTIS.NET

-If this link is defined at a company level in ServiceNav, sub-sites within that company inherit this link by default.
+If this link is defined at company level in ServiceNav, the sub-sites of this company inherit this link by default.

-It is then possible to define at the level of each sub-site of a company in ServiceNav a link to a different site of the same customer.
+It is then possible to define a link to a different site of the same client for each sub-site of a company in ServiceNav.

-Information is retrieved in ARTIS.NET to complete the ServiceNav fields in order to save time when creating the company
+The information is retrieved from ARTIS.NET to complete the ServiceNav fields in order to save time when creating the company

 Creating a ticket